Whatapalaver/chitter_frontend/README.md

 ---
 API assistance:
 - I found this blog to be really helpful when I panicked about where to stick my fetch call.
 It gave me reassurance that it was in the right spot.
 It also helped me to refactor so that I could get refresh on browser reload, along with loading indicator and error catching.
 [React Featching Data](https://www.robinwieruch.de/react-fetching-data/)
+- And the same source but this time for [storing state (or sessions) in React](https://www.robinwieruch.de/local-storage-react/), using sessionstorage or localstorage - both browser features for maintaining state.